Efraín Ríos Montt: 2003 presidential candidate

 Following the rioting, the Constitutional Court overturned the Supreme Court decision, allowing Ríos Montt to run for president.
 However, the jueves negro chaos undermined Ríos Montt's popularity and his credibility as a law-and-order candidate.
 Support for Ríos Montt also suffered because of the perceived corruption and inefficiency of the incumbent FRG administration under President Portillo.
 During tense but peaceful presidential elections on November 9, 2003, Ríos Montt received 19.3% of the vote, placing him third behind Óscar Berger, head of the conservative Grand National Alliance (GANA), and Álvaro Colom of the center-left National Unity of Hope (UNE).
-As he had been required to give up his seat in Congress to run for president, Ríos Montt's 14-year legislative tenure also came to an end.
+As he had been required to give up his seat in Congress to run for president, Ríos Montt's 14-year legislative tenure also ended.

 In March 2004, a court order forbade Ríos Montt from leaving the country while it determined whether he should stand trial on charges related to jueves negro and the death of Ramírez.
-On November 20, 2004, Ríos Montt had to request permission to travel to his country home for the wedding of his daughter Zury Ríos, to U.S. Representative Jerry Weller, a Republican from Illinois.
+On November 20, 2004, Ríos Montt had to request permission to travel to his country home for the wedding of his daughter, Zury Ríos, to U.S. Representative Jerry Weller, a Republican from Illinois.
 On January 31, 2006, manslaughter charges against him for the death of Ramírez were dropped.